 TECHNOLOGY AT YOUR FINGERTIPS

 Ashkelon Academic College was the first academic institution in Israel to make all its info systems virtual.
-Ease of use and data availability contribute to improving academic achievement, are big time savers, and avoid the expense of purchasing programs.
+Ease of use and availability of data contribute to improving academic achievement, save invaluable time, and avoid the expense of purchasing programs.

 08